derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/23.png)

 - Wercker will begin provisioning nodes in your OCI compartment.
-Wercker will show you a **Get Started** page with a **Download kubeconfig file** button.
-Click that button, as we will need the kubeconfig file to monitor our cluster later.
+Wercker will show you a **Get Started** page with a **Download kubeconfig file** button once completed.
 In a few minutes, the **Cluster Status** and **Node Status** on your summary page will move from provisioning to running.
 No need to sit and wait for that -- feel free to move on to the next step, where we will tell Wercker how we would like to deploy our application to Kubernetes.

   ![](images/200/24.png)